Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 The table displays the shift summaries of all shifts on the selected pay desk.
 Depending on the settings, the displayed columns may vary.

-> [Info] A shift starts, when a pay desk is opened.
+> [Info] A shift starts when a pay desk is opened.
 It ends when the pay desk is closed.

 - *Print Shift Summary*
     Click the link to print the selected shift summary.
 The shift summary is displayed in a new browser tab.